CINA (AM)

 CINA (1650 kHz) is a commercial AM radio station, licensed to Mississauga, Ontario, Canada and serving the Greater Toronto area.
 It broadcasts a South Asian format of talk radio, all-news radio and music shows.

 It is owned by Neeti Prakash Ray, who co-owns a sister station in Windsor, CINA-FM.

-By day, CINA is powered at 5,000 watts; however, to protect other stations from interference, at night it reduces power to 680 watts.
+By day, CINA is powered at 5,000 watts; however, to protect other stations from interference, it reduces power to 680 watts at night.
 During critical hours, the power is 1,000 watts.
 A non-directional antenna is used.
 The transmitter is on Eglinton Avenue East at Tomken Road in Mississauga.

 Overview

 The station application was approved by the Canadian Radio-television and Telecommunications Commission (CRTC) on April 23, 2007.
 It began testing in late 2008.
 The official sign-on was in December 2008.

 CINA focuses most of its airtime on Indian and Pakistani audiences, airing a mixture of community-oriented talk programming with Bollywood and other South Asian music.
 Owner Neeti Prakash Ray was formerly the host of Radio India, a popular local radio show which aired on CKTB in the 1990s.
 CINA's format is based in large part on that program.

 On March 14, 2011, CINA received CRTC approval to increase the daytime transmitter power to 5,000 watts from the previous power of 1,000 watts.
 The nighttime power remains at 680 watts and all other technical parameters are unchanged.